 Upon completion of prescribed freshman year coursework, including prerequisite

 science courses, students should submit a record of their grades in freshman

 year courses, two letters of reference, the signed "acknowledgment

 of licensure requirements" form and the School of Nursing application

 ADMISSION REQUIREMENTS (BSN)

 Students are eligible for admission to clinical nursing courses when the following requirements have been met; however meeting these requirements does not guarantee acceptance into the nursing program, only consideration.

-- Acceptance by Texas A&M International University and must be a declared nursing major.
+- Acceptance by Texas A&M International University and a declared nursing major.

-- Completion of all core and support area requirements with a minimum cumulative grade point average of 2.75 (on a 4.0 scale).
+- Completion of University Core Curriculum and BSN Additional Requirements with a grade of “C” or better and a minimum grade point average of 2.75 on a 4.0 scale*.

-- At student’s expense, students must take a nursing entrance exam: Math, Reading, Vocabulary and Grammar.
-Entrance exam will be taken in January, before enrollment into pre-nursing coursework of NURS 2310, NURS 2212, NURS 2312 and NURS 2414.
-The test is administered by the School of Nursing to students meeting criteria 1-4 above.
-Scores on the entrance exam will be considered in the admission process.
+- At student’s expense, students must take a nursing entrance exam.
+The test is administered by the University Testing Center in the semester before admission.
+Scores in the entrance exam will be considered in the admission process.